 I’d initiated my first divorce.
 I’d wanted to move to Denmark and my husband didn’t.
 I knew that if I didn’t go, I’d regret it forever.
 There’s no doubt in my mind that I would’ve become resentful and that staying would’ve just prolonged the inevitable.
 We’d met when we were barely 20 and had just become too different over the next 15 years.
 We parted as friends and it was what I wanted… actually what I really wanted was for him to move to Denmark with me and for us to have an amazing adventure together.
 But that wasn’t him.
 And I accepted that.
 And so did he.
 I cried for months.
 Except for the day my grandfather died and that godawful Thursday in July, I don’t think I’ve ever cried so violently before or since.
-I was heartbroken over making an impossible choice and no part of me could’ve ever lived my best life in the next room knowing that I’d just launched an emotional hand grenade into the middle of this man’s peaceful life.
+I was heartbroken over making an impossible choice and no part of me could’ve ever been living my best life in the next room knowing that I’d just launched an emotional hand grenade into the middle of this man’s peaceful life.
 I still struggle not to see myself as a selfish bitch because of it, and there’s rarely been a day that it doesn’t cross my mind in some way.
 I also know that I made the right choice.
 I’ll always love him for letting me go so selflessly.
 I often think that this divorce is my karma for that one.